switchbox-data/buildstock-fetcher/README.md

 To finalize the set-up for publishing to PyPI, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).

-### 3. Activate automatic documentation
-For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/mkdocs/#enabling-the-documentation-on-github).

 ## Releasing a new version

 - Create an API Token on [PyPI](https://pypi.org/).